-Your registration dates and deadlines are indicated in your personal G.E.T Account (NOTE: The University requires that you pay the registration fees prior to registering).
+Your registration dates and deadlines are indicated in your personal GET Account (NOTE: The University requires that you pay the registration fees prior to registering).
 Two MPA courses require permission to register: POLS 5700 (all newly admitted MPA grad students are given a permit and must register for this course in the first semester of attendance) and POLS 5960, the exit exam.
-If you register for the Capstone Course (POLS 5900) prior to your last semester, you will be dropped from that course during the pre-registration period.
+If you register for the Capstone Course (POLS 5900) prior to your last semester, you will be dropped from that course during the preregistration period.
+Most MPA students take 6 to 8 units per semester.
 A full-time course load for graduate students is 8 units, and you should not register for more than three 3-unit, 5000-level courses.